MohammadOmarAleem/MohammadOmarAleem/README.md

 ## 🏏 Interests

-Passionate about Football, Cricket, and staying updated with the latest tech trends.
+Passionate about Football, Cricket, and exploring the latest trends in technology.